NARRAGANSETT CHAMBER OF COMMERCE

-The Annual meeting of the Chamber will be held in October of each year for the election and installation of officers, directors, receipt of annual reports and the transaction of other business.
+The Annual meeting of the Chamber will be held once a year for the election and installation of officers, directors, receipt of annual reports and the transaction of other business.
 Notice of such meeting will be mailed to the last recorded address of each member at least ten (10) days prior to the appointed meeting.

 Section 2: Board of Director’s Meetings

-A minimum of eight (8) meetings per year shall be held with notice of place and time mailed to each board member at their last recorded address at least five (5) days prior to each meeting
+A minimum of eight (8) meetings per year shall be held with notice of place and time communicated to each board member at least five (5) days prior to each meeting

 Section 3: Special Meetings

 Special meetings of the Chamber may be called by the Board Chairman or upon written request of five (5) members of the Board.
-Notice of such meetings will be mailed to members at least five (5) days prior to the meeting indicating the appropriate time, place and information to be discussed.
+Notice of such meetings will be communicated or emailed to members at least five (5) days prior to the meeting indicating the appropriate time, place and information to be discussed.

 Section 4: Quorum